henslw/ModernAuction/README.md

 # DbSet<> objects
 - Users
-- ForSaleItems
+- Items
-- ItemsSold
+- Auctions
-- ItemReviews
+- Bidders

 # Project overview
 ### The goal is to create a Auction website users should be able to: